Center For International Forestry Research: $35.9M Revenue, $36.8M Expenses

 - 2023

-The efficiency rubric puts Center For International Forestry Research at a B grade: a composite of 76/100 that lands above the national midpoint.
-The grade reflects solid program-spending discipline alongside reasonable executive compensation and financial reserves.
+The efficiency rubric puts Center For International Forestry Research at a B grade: a composite of 68/100 that lands above the national midpoint.
+The grade reflects solid financial reserves alongside reasonable officer compensation and steady revenue.

 Center For International Forestry Research reported $35.9M in 2023 revenue — a mid-sized nonprofit by U.S. standards.
 Organizations in this bracket typically operate with a small permanent staff, project-based program structures, and modest reserves.
-Center For International Forestry Research directs 80% of its expenses to programs — above the third-party-rater threshold for an efficient organization.
+On the reserves factor, Center For International Forestry Research scores well — assets relative to annual spending sit in the range nonprofit-finance experts consider healthy (roughly three months to two years of operating expenses).

 Five-year revenue trend is mildly negative: a modest decline that could reflect grant-cycle timing, donor turnover, or program wind-down.
 Worth checking against the program-spending pattern to see whether the decline is structural.
-CEO compensation is reported as zero in the filing — typical for nonprofits where the chief executive is paid through a related entity (parent system, university, or foundation) rather than the filing organization itself, or for small organizations whose chief is a volunteer or board member.
+Compensation for current officers and key employees runs $1.2M against $35.9M in revenue — within the band third-party charity raters typically consider reasonable for an organization of this size and complexity.
+This is an aggregate across all listed officers, not a single executive's salary.
 Center For International Forestry Research works in Environment & Animals — environmental, conservation, animal-welfare, and natural-resources programs.
 The sector spans large international conservation groups and small local land trusts; the financial profile varies accordingly.

 How Center For International Forestry Research Compares

-Center For International Forestry Research directs 78.0% of spending to programs, meeting the 65% minimum recommended by charity watchdogs.
-Its efficiency score of 76/100 is 3 points above the Environment & Animals category average.
-The organization holds 15.5 months of operating reserves, indicating strong financial stability.
+Center For International Forestry Research earns a NonprofitTruth efficiency grade of B (68/100).
+That is 5 points above the Environment & Animals category average.
+Compensation for current officers and key employees represents 3.33% of total revenue.
+The organization holds 15.5 months of operating reserves, indicating strong financial cushion.

 Revenue History